 How do you solve this problem?
 Infuse creativity into your event planning just like the folks at the NHF did.
 You could have challenges like virtual escapes where teams have to piece together clues to solve a puzzle and escape locked rooms.

-You can experiment with ideas such as pre-event photo contests where attendees could send in a selfie in an outfit that matches the theme of the event.
+You can experiment with ideas such as pre-event photo contests where attendees could send in a selfie in an outfit that matches the event’s theme.
 Attendees could also send pet photos to create an interactive atmosphere.

 In another example of creative thinking, the Coffee Talk feature from digital events company, Virtual With Us, fosters interaction even before the event.
 Attendees receive a list of Community Members and a coffee kit before the event.